Payment Processing for Nonprofits | 10 Top Options for 2025

 Look for software that offers a donation tool and payment processing in the same software.
 The more parties involved, the higher the fees you’ll pay.

-Let’s talk about deciding whether you want a payment processor, a CRM that integrates with a payment processor, or more of an all-in-one solution.
+Let’s talk about deciding whether you want a payment processor, a nonprofit CRM that integrates with a payment processor, or more of an all-in-one solution.

 You might want a payment processor, like PayPal, iATS, or Stripe, if: